Make a reversible holiday decoration that works for fall and Christmas. One side has pumpkins and the other side has Christmas ornaments.

 Step 3: Paint the pumpkins.
 Start with the base colors, but only add paint in a circular pumpkin shape.
 See how I left some areas of wood blank?

-Then to get the pumpkin lines, use coordinating paint colors and sort of dry brush the lines on and smooth them out until they look blended.
+Then to get the pumpkin lines, use coordinating paint colors or add a bit of white or brown or black to the base color to get a coordinating shade.
+Lightly dry brush the lines on and smooth them out until they look blended.
 This step really made them look like pumpkins and gave them a ton of dimension.

 Use a brown paint color to add stems.